 Graphéine's concept Olympic logo design (above) draws inspiration from the official Paris 2024 Candidacy logo (below, this is the one used for the official Olympic bid).
 The latter uses the year 2024 and the Eiffel Tower to create a clever visual trick, while the former concept logo uses sweeping lines in the Olympic colours to form the shape of the iconic French architecture to make a striking and clever design.
 And we love it.

-Compare both to the official Paris 2024 logo, and the reactions it got, here.
+Compare both to the official Paris 2024 logo, and the reactions it got, here (opens in new tab), and see our selection of the best Olympic poster designs to explore the games' heritage.

 But is Graphéine's Eiffel Tower logo too predictable?
 A report (opens in new tab) from the design team stated: "We were aware of entering a particularly used visual territory where the kitsch border is very close.
 It is also a powder keg, where the risk of accusations of plagiarism hangs high."